phc-s/especivia-app/README.md

 ## Technologies ⚙️:

-Here you can verify all of the skills used to develop *Especivia*.
+Here you can verify all of the skills used to develop *Especivia Mobile App*.
 Listed below, Programming languages and frameworks, Design and Tools / Environments.
 This section can be reviewed and is *subject to changes*.

 **Programming**